casey/degenerate/README.md

 <br>

-Degenerate is an programmable generative art engine that runs in the browser that can be programmed using Rust or JavaScript.
+Degenerate is an programmable generative art engine that runs in the browser that can be programmed with Rust or JavaScript.
 It is deployed at [degenerate.computer](https://degenerate.computer).

 Quick Start